sc0v0ne/LearnAI/checklist/ai_checklist.md

 If done correctly, feature engineering can play even a bigger role in model performance than hyperparameter tuning.

-A checklist for transforming features for better model performance:l is given in [5].
+A checklist for transforming features for better model performance is given in [5].

 The article [6] explains and implements PCA in Python.

 ----------